-Spinal trauma or spinal cord trauma is a medical emergency which require immediate medical care.
+Spinal trauma or spinal cord trauma is a medical emergency that requires immediate medical care.
 If left untreated, it may cause long-term effects.
 Mild to moderate injuries can be cured with medications and other treatments.
-Surgery is generally performed in following cases:
+Surgery is generally performed in the following cases:

 - To remove tissue or fluid that presses on the spinal cord

 - To fuse broken spinal bones or place spinal braces

 - To remove disk fragments, bone fragments, or foreign objects